ringcentral/metrics-facade/README.md

 PrometheusInstanceSamplesProducer miSamplesProducer = new PrometheusInstanceSamplesProducer(
-    null, // totalInstanceNameSuffix. defaults to null that means no suffix "all"); // dimensionalTotalInstanceNameSuffix. defaults to "all"
+    null, // totalInstanceNameSuffix. defaults to null that means no suffix "all"); // labeledMetricTotalInstanceNameSuffix. defaults to "all"

 PrometheusSampleSpecProvider sampleSpecProvider = new PrometheusSampleSpecProvider();
 PrometheusSampleSpecModsProvider sampleSpecModsProvider = new PrometheusSampleSpecModsProvider();